suixinsuo/olympus-protocol/docs/productList.md

     function getAllProducts() external view returns (address[] allProducts);
 ```

-Get a list of all products published in this product list.
+Get all products published in this product list.

 ##### Returns

-A array of addresses accordingly
+An array of product addresses

-### Registered Event

-Registered event will fire each time new product gets registered (NOTE: products can register themself once per market place).

 #### Example code